 If you’ve tried growing carrots before and ended up with twisted, crooked roots that frightened you a bit, it’s probably because you planted your carrot seeds in soil that wasn’t well suited for their deep-drilling nature.
 Here are some sun and soil recommendations that should help your next carrot harvest look as good as it tastes.

-To help break up soil, try interplanting carrots with fast-growing root vegetables like radishes.
-(Another reason to grow radishes in your garden this year: They're natural pest repellents that deter cucumber beetles.)
+- To help break up soil, try interplanting carrots with fast-growing root vegetables like radishes.
+(Another reason to learn how to grow radishes in your garden this year: They’re natural pest repellents that deter cucumber beetles.)

 - Try and maintain a regular watering schedule and/or even soil moisture.
 Alternating dry and wet conditions causes split roots.